Pain Relief In Childbirth

 - How to work as a team with your birth coach.

-- How to work along side all the childbirth assessments, monitoring and procedures.
+- How to work alongside all the childbirth assessments, monitoring, and procedures.

 Active or passive?

-Epidurals, gas and pethidine do not need to make you more passive to childbirth.
+Epidurals, gas, and pethidine do not need to make you more passive to childbirth.
 Just because medical pain relief is available does not mean you should not learn how to manage your pain during childbirth.
 You might be able to avoid using medical intervention to deal with your pain if you learn skills to manage it on your own.
 Using medical pain relief during childbirth by no means makes your birth worse or less ‘natural’, but even if you require medical pain relief your childbirth skills can make the pain much easier to cope with.

 Your Birthing Better Childbirth Preparation Online resource will teach you during your pregnancy how to manage the naturally occurring pain of labor contractions … as a pregnant/birthing woman.
 The resource also teaches your husband, partner, friend or relative who will be your birth coach, birth support or birth helper EXACTLY how to help you stay on top of the contractions.

 Many expectant parents have found the Birthing Better childbirth skills sufficient to manage labor pains.
 Without the right birth skills, the pain of labor might just seem too much.
-With birth skills you’ll know what to ‘do’ and how to manage the pain rather than feel that birth is ‘happening to you’.
+With birth skills, you’ll know what to ‘do’ and how to manage the pain rather than feel that birth is ‘happening to you’.
 You’ll be thrilled at your own capability and the ability of your birth coach to truly help you.

 We know using medical pain relief in childbirth is the trend as is having an elective Cesarean.
 You can still totally enjoy preparing your pregnant body to become a birthing body even if you plan on using medical pain relief.
 You can use the Birthing Better childbirth skills in whatever birth you have … including using pain relief or having an elective Cesarean.
 This is the birth of your baby.
 You always want to work with your baby’s efforts to be born.

 ‘Yippy for The Pink Kit Package.
-We got through labour without pain relief but we were sure planning an epidural.
+We got through labour without pain relief but we were surely planning an epidural.
 When the nurse asked if I wanted one now, I said ‘No’.
 Imagine that!

 Clare and Benji D …